baloise/corellia/README.md

 ## about

-The project hosts a classical b2b-interface (REST) specification for (insurance) contract data and document exchange.
+The project hosts a classical b2b-interface (Web-API) specification for (insurance) contract data and document exchange.

 This is a java project leveraging a stand-alone jetty server.
 It provides the Baloise Contracts API according to the OpenAPI Spec.
 This application uses JAX-RS annotated resources to resolve a valid OpenAPI definition out of Java classes representing the API